 The trick to getting good at beating the resistance and ship, is to do it often.
 It’s never trivial to sit down and write or push the “publish” button.
 It is hard emotional work.
 Once you’ve done this enough times, you can work towards better tools and smarter strategies.
 You can follow Penelope Trunk’s guide to blogging, subscribe to ProBlogger and other such resources.
 Happy writing!

-Image credits: Princess of Lamballe by Anton Hickel, 1788 at the Liechtenstein Museum, Vienna.
+Image credits: Detail from Princess of Lamballe by Anton Hickel, 1788 at the Liechtenstein Museum, Vienna.

 I wrote “How to Establish a Writing Habit” on Paper.li’s blog, it was originally published on June 20, 2012.
 Reproduced here with permission.